Food Business Responsibilities

 IDENTIFY WHAT SORT OF FOOD BUSINESS YOU ARE AND HOW TO REGISTER.

 a) Retail Food Premises

-Cafes, restaurants, takeaways, canteens, childcare centres, bars hotels and motels are all retail food premises and must register with Council and comply with the relevant Food Standards Codes and Regulations.
+Cafes, restaurants, takeaways, canteens, childcare centres, bars hotels and motels are all retail food premises and must register with Council and comply with the relevant Food Standards Codes and Food Regulations.

 Register using this form Food Premises Proprietor Notification (PDF 2MB).
 For more information visit NSW Food Authority.

 For information regarding the construction requirements of a commercial kitchen please download the Food Premises Design, construction and fit out guide